 If you have an immediate concern about the safety of yourself, another individual or the community, please call Campus Security at 626-395-5000 for assistance.
 Campus Security will contact emergency personnel and guide them to the location if needed.
 If you are off-campus, please call 9-1-1.

-If you have an urgent concern that can't wait until the next business day, but is not an emergency, please contact a member of the CARE Team for real-time consultation.
+If you have an urgent concern that can't wait until the next business day, but is not an emergency, please contact a member of the CARE Team during business hours for real-time consultation.
 A good place to start is the Graduate Office or Undergraduate Deans Office, and you may also consult with Counseling Services staff.
 If you need a consultation after hours, please call the Counseling Services main line, 626-395-8331, and press "2" to be connected with the on-call service.
 The clinician will ask you some screening questions and provide consultation, and may connect you to a Counseling Services staff member for additional assistance.

 When to Refer

 The CARE Team welcomes your referral for any concern.
 The CARE Team can function most effectively when it is able to "connect the dots" between various low-level concerns and identify ways to support students in a proactive fashion.
 If you notice any of the signs of distress listed above, please make a referral.
 You may also make a referral for minor concerns such as:

 - Difficulty making friends

 - Disrespectful behavior

 - Poor academic performance

 CARE Referrals are reviewed by the team, and any urgent concerns are addressed in a timely fashion.
 In some cases, more information is required and a CARE Team member will reach out to the referring party to gather additional details.
 The Care Team member in the best position to reach out to the individual of concern will typically invite the individual to have a brief check-in meeting to learn which resources the individual is currently using, and help connect them to any other services that could help.
 When possible, a member of the CARE Team will be in touch with the referring party to follow up and explore how to best support the individual going forward.